 While that story was unfolding, the ideas for my new book The Silenced Child were growing after first being inspired by a personal experience.
 In the spring of 2012 my then 88-year-old father spoke to my son’s eighth grade class following its visit to the Holocaust museum.
 In that one hour, when he did not even pause for a drink of water, I heard more about his experience growing up under the rise of Hitler and subsequent escape to the US, leaving his parents behind, than I had in my whole life.
 I suggested we write a book together.
 But the cracking in his voice when he tried to say more, followed by his assertions that he didn’t have time, led me to see that he could say little more than he had on that visit to the school.
 So I set out to tell his story through mine.

 In my practice I was increasingly recognizing how parents and children had meaningful moments of connection when they moved through periods of grieving unmourned loss, and how in the wake of these moments “problem behaviors” often evaporated.
 When my editor asked me what led to these transformative moments and I replied “space and time for listening.”
 A new book was born.

 My current work focuses on writing, teaching, and practice of early childhood mental health.
 I write regularly for my blog Child in Mind and Psychology Today.
-I am on the faculty of the University of Massachusetts Boston Infant-Parent Mental Health Program, William James College, and the Austen Riggs Center.
-I am in the process of developing a new community-based infant-parent mental health program under the sponsorship of the Austen Riggs Center as part of its new Human Development Program.
+I am on the faculty of the University of Massachusetts Boston Infant-Parent Mental Health Program, The Brazelton Institute, William James College, and the Austen Riggs Center.
+I am director of the Hello It’s Me Project, a community-based program designed to support healthy parent-infant relationships from birth.